aravindadithya95/item-catalog/README.md

 - You can now access the application at [http://localhost:5000](http://localhost:5000).

 ### Accessing the JSON endpoints
-- Login to the application to get an API link on the nav bar, where you can claim API key valid for ten minutes.
+- Login to the application to get an API link on the nav bar, where you can claim your API key valid for ten minutes.
 - You can access an endpoint using *curl* like:
 ```
 curl -H "Authorization: Bearer <API_KEY>" <ENDPOINT>